New York Songlines: Hudson Street

 455: Tea Cafe

-447 (corner): The front door of the Hudson Clearwater restaurant is made to look like it's boarded up; the real entrance is an unmarked green door around the corner on Morton.
+Corner (447 Hudson): The front door of the Hudson Clearwater restaurant, on Hudson Street, used to look like it was boarded up, with the real entrance an unmarked green door on the Morton side of the block.
+They are no longer playing hard to get.

 H